TEAMMATES/teammates/docs/development.md

     The site will also inform the versions of Chrome that can be used with the driver.
   * Specify the path to the chromedriver executable in `test.chromedriver.path` value in `test.properties`.

-* If you are planning to test changes to JavaScript code, disable JavaScript caching for Chrome:
-  * Press Ctrl+Shift+J to bring up the Web Console.
-  * Click on the settings button at the bottom right corner.
-  * Under the General tab, check "Disable Cache".

 * If you are planning to test against a production server, specify the path to Chrome's user data directory in `test.chrome.userdata.path` value in `test.properties`.
     *  This is used to bypass login by using previous login data.